Cherry Lane Theatre: Experimental theater hub

 The Cherry Lane Theatre has long been a home for nontraditional and experimental works.
 Particularly during the 1950s and '60s, it hosted many avant garde performances that were identified with the counterculture.
 It regularly staged works by playwrights associated with the Theatre of the Absurd.
 The modernist stage company The Living Theatre was in residence in 1951 and 1952, performing rarities like Pablo Picasso's Desire Caught by the Tail.
-Occasionally, the theatre even hosted musical performances, providing a venue for Bob Dylan and Pete Seeger long before their ascensions to fame.
+Occasionally, the theatre hosted musical performances, providing a venue for Bob Dylan and Pete Seeger long before their ascensions to fame.

 A succession of major American plays was produced at the theater by writers including F. Scott Fitzgerald, John Dos Passos, and Elmer Rice in the 1920s; Eugene O'Neill, Seán O'Casey, Clifford Odets, W. H. Auden, Gertrude Stein, Luigi Pirandello, and William Saroyan in the 1940s; Samuel Beckett, Pablo Picasso, T. S. Eliot, Jean Anouilh, and Tennessee Williams in the 1950s; Harold Pinter, LeRoi Jones, Eugène Ionesco, Terrence McNally, Lanford Wilson, and Lorraine Hansberry, in the 1960s, as well as Edward Albee, staging a large number of his plays; and Sam Shepard, Joe Orton and David Mamet in the 1970s and 1980s.

 Beckett's Happy Days had its world premiere at the Cherry Lane, directed by Alan Schneider, on September 17, 1961, and the American premiere of his Endgame opened on January 28, 1958, also directed by Schneider, starring Alvin Epstein and Lester Rawlins.

 Sam Shepard's True West premiered at the Cherry Lane on October 17, 1982, starring John Malkovich and Gary Sinise.

 Fiordellisi ownership

 Angelina Fiordellisi bought the theater and the building in 1996 for $1.7 million and renovated it for $3 million.
 That year, artistic director Fiordellisi and Susann Brinkley co-founded the Cherry Lane Theatre Company, and the Cherry Lane Alternative followed in 1997.

 In 1998, Fiordellisi, Brinkley, and playwright Michael Weller co-founded the company's Mentor Project, which matches established dramatists with aspiring playwrights in one-to-one mentoring relationships.
 Each mentor works with a playwright to perfect a single work during the season-long process, which culminates in a production.
 Participants have included Pulitzer Prize-winners David Auburn, Charles Fuller, Tony Kushner, Marsha Norman, Alfred Uhry, Jules Feiffer, and Wendy Wasserstein; Pulitzer nominees A.R.
 Gurney, David Henry Hwang, Craig Lucas, and Theresa Rebeck; and Obie Award winners Ed Bullins and Lynn Nottage, as mentors.
-From the outset, Edward Albee has participated as the Mentor's Mentor by attending Project readings and performances and conducting a yearly Master Class.
+From the outset, Edward Albee participated as the Mentor's Mentor by attending Project readings and performances and conducting a yearly Master Class.